SWC-Advanced-Microscopy/swc-advanced-microscopy.github.io/_pages/FAQ.md

 We run a Laser Safety session and image facility intro on the **first Tuesday of each month starting at 09:45 sharp**.
 If you are late you will miss it.
 You do not need to book, just turn up to the Facility.

-## How do I book/use the equipment?
-You must start an account on our [Microscope Booking System](https://wiki.ucl.ac.uk/display/SWC/Microscope+Booking), attend our monthly induction, and also be trained on the equipment you wish to use.
-Contact us (ideally come down in person) to get trained.

 ## Do you take samples from external users?